 4. Focus on Strength

-Remember that you can let them know your capabilities that is beyond the scope of the role you are interviewing for.
+Reveal your capabilities that are beyond the scope of the role you are interviewing for.
 It only helps interviewers believe that even if there are lack of projects for your chosen role you can still swing by in other potential areas.

 A technology organization is always happy to home multi-skilled resources who can anchor tough downtimes.
 When you have the skill and more skill the deciding factor becomes you and not just your technical strength.